One-hundred-dollar bill (Reference image)Photo © Wikipedia

 Exchange rate of the euro EUR to CUP according to elTOQUE: 605 CUP.

-The dollar is rising: Slow but steady
+The dollar on the rise: Slow but steady

 The previous record before the current bullish cycle was set by the dollar on April 22, when it rose four pesos in a single day to 530 CUP, a level it maintained for several consecutive days.